MAGIC-AI4Med/KEEP/README.md

 ## Quick Start
-You can directly load **KEEP** from Huggingface and conduct inference with the following codes:
+You can directly load **KEEP** from Huggingface and conduct inference with the following code:
 ```python
 from transformers import AutoModel, AutoTokenizer
 from torchvision import transforms